ubikasec/ubika-waap-extra/use-cases/Cloud Automation/Google Cloud Platform/README.md

 Usage
 -----

-Terraform modules for Google Cloud Platform and some examples are provided on [github.com/Rohde-Schwarz](https://github.com/Rohde-Schwarz/r-s-waf-extra/tree/master/terraform)
+Terraform modules for Google Cloud Platform and some examples are provided on [https://github.com/ubikasec/ubika-waap-extra](https://github.com/ubikasec/ubika-waap-extra/tree/master/terraform)

 Modules are located in:

-* **modules/gcp/autoscaled**: module to deploy an autoscaled R&S®Web Application Firewall cluster
+* **modules/gcp/autoscaled**: module to deploy an autoscaled UBIKA WAAP cluster
-* **modules/gcp/basic**: module to deploy a basic R&S®Web Application Firewall cluster
+* **modules/gcp/basic**: module to deploy a basic UBIKA WAAP cluster
-* **modules/gcp/lb**: basic implementation of GCP network load balancer for an R&S®Web Application Firewall cluster (basic or autoscaled)
+* **modules/gcp/lb**: basic implementation of GCP network load balancer for an UBIKA WAAP cluster (basic or autoscaled)
-* **modules/gcp/policy**: basic implementation of autoscaling capabilities for an autoscaled R&S®Web Application Firewall cluster
+* **modules/gcp/policy**: basic implementation of autoscaling capabilities for an autoscaled UBIKA WAAP cluster

 Examples for Google Cloud Platform can be found in:

-* **examples/gcp_basic**: shows how we deploy a basic R&S®Web Application Firewall cluster with a GCP network load balancer.
+* **examples/gcp_basic**: shows how we deploy a basic UBIKA WAAP cluster with a GCP network load balancer.
-* **examples/gcp_autoscaled**: shows how we deploy an autoscaled R&S®Web Application Firewall cluster with a GCP network load balancer and some autoscaling capabilities.
+* **examples/gcp_autoscaled**: shows how we deploy an autoscaled UBIKA WAAP cluster with a GCP network load balancer and some autoscaling capabilities.

 In the main configuration file, **main.tf**, you can edit variables like GCP region and prefix of your future instances.
 You can also find every configuration needed to deploy your instances.